 - File version_status_archived.patch added

 An "archived" version is considered to be closed (f.e. in Roadmap), but custom "version" fields can make a distinction between "closed" versions and "archived" versions.

 - adapt all locales

 - possible improvement: make a distinction between "closed" and "archived" versions in the roadmap (f.e. add checkbox "View archived versions" + link "Archived versions")

 #9 Updated by Wim DePreter almost 2 years ago

 F.e. there is a difference between Candidate for next major release (which will never be released) and 4.0.0 (release in 2017?)

 So if list of possible version-statuses is extended, maybe there should also be other "open" statuses.

 |Archived||released version, no more supported|

-#15 Updated by Wim DePreter about 1 year ago
+#15 Updated by Wim DePreter over 1 year ago